selco13/HLNOS9/README.md

 project [https://github.com/robbiebyrd/platinum](https://github.com/robbiebyrd/platinum) was already in existence well before I decided to revisit this topic again after 4 years.

-I first created my version of [Platinum](https://github.com/robbiebyrd/platinum) in 2019 by forking the amazing work of [npjg](https://github.com/npjg) and his [https://github.com/npjg/classic.css](https://github.com/npjg/classic.css) project.
+I first created my version of [Classicy (as Platinum)](https://github.com/robbiebyrd/platinum) in 2019 by forking the amazing work of [npjg](https://github.com/npjg) and his [https://github.com/npjg/classic.css](https://github.com/npjg/classic.css) project.
 I extended it as part of [my project 9/11 Realtime](https://github.com/Keeping-History/rt911/) and used it as a time-representative user interface.

-The Platinum project was created using a mish-mash of CSS from several projects and a spaghetti-code mess of event handlers for controlling things like window resizes and closes.
+The Classicy project was created using a mish-mash of CSS from several projects and a spaghetti-code mess of event handlers for controlling things like window resizes and closes.
 It has so far been starred 44 times and used in a handful of post-grad student projects.
 It has been embarressing for me to connect with up-and-coming developers around the world, trying to debug code I'm sure would deny them their well-earned degree.